 Our main line of research focuses on adult L2 word learning and processing.
 Most of the work in this area examines the role of translation ambiguity, which occurs when a word in one language has more than one translation to another language.
+For example, the German word Kiefer translates to the two English words pine and jaw.
 We ask questions like: Are translation ambiguous words harder to learn?
-How can the difficulties associated with learning these words be alleviated during instruction?
-And, what is the consequence of learning translation ambiguous words for native language representation?
+[Yes!]
+Can the difficulties associated with learning these words be alleviated during instruction?
+[Somewhat!]
+And, are there consequences of learning translation-ambiguous words in a second language for your native language?
+[Yes again!]
 We conduct training studies to examine these questions, in addition to testing more proficient bilinguals (and in some cases, individuals who were bilinguals from an early age).

-A second line of research asks the extent to which L2 morpho-syntactic processing is native like.
+A second line of research asks the extent to which non-native speakers are sensitive to violations of (morpho)syntax in their second language.
 In these studies, we emphasize the role of cross-language similarity, and have lately included instructional manipulations as well.
 We use training studies as well as studies of more proficient speakers (including ESL speakers).

 We are interested in the role of individual differences in language learning, and want to understand why some people are better at learning languages than others.
 Some of the individual difference factors we explore are related to executive functioning like working memory capacity, whereas others are less cognitive-related, such as musical ability and musical training.